ASU-CodeDevils/slack-blockkit/README.rst

 Slack Blockkit Builder is a simple utility for developing code blocks for `Slack's Block Kit`_.
 It provides Pythonic-style blocks to allow for dynamic generation of block kits where copy-and-paste just won't do it.

+Visit the `documentation`_ for more examples and method/class docs.

 Installation
 ------------